Application deadline for graduate program admission extended to March 1, 2016. Significant scholarships available for

 2. Manage the care of women and families using the nurse-midwifery process that includes a use of theory that is scientific in nature and current in content with an application that is family-centered in approach and reflective of the art and skill of nurse-midwifery.

 The nurse-midwifery/DNP program consists of 75 credit hours of study from the bachelor to the DNP degree.
 The typical matriculation is 9 semesters of full-time study.
-Part-time students have a maximum of eight years to complete the program.
+Part-time matriculation is an option.
 Upon successful completion of the course of study, graduates will be eligible to take the national certification examination offered by the American Midwifery Certification Board (AMCB).